1amt0ny/AlphaVestra/README.md

 ```

 4. **Create a `.env` file:**
-We use Polygon.io to acquire the data.
+I use Polygon.io to acquire the data.
+Store the API key in the `.env` file:
 ```bash
 POLYGON_API_KEY=your_actual_api_key_here
 ```